Intergroup violence in bursts: Theory

-Collective violence involves a dilemma of collective action \cite{gavrilets15,hardin68,ostrom09,olson65,perc17}, and before predicting bursts and fizzles, we tell how the Ising model explains overcoming it.
-The face-to-face contacts of the focal group are the social ties of their network.
-We already know from public goods experiments that more than half of the participants are conditional cooperators willing to contribute if others do \cite{chaudhuri11}, thus conforming to their (weighted) average neighbor in the network \cite{blau64,toelch15}.
-Our empirical study is about relatively inexperienced individuals, not about seasoned fighters, hence our subjects experience uncertainty when they come under threat, which increases their conformity \cite{wu14,morgan12}.
-This makes sense from an evolutionary perspective when payoffs are hard to predict \cite{vandenberg18}.
-Therefore subjects' motivation not only depends on their expected payoff (as a share from the public good) but also on a preference to align with their group members.
+Collective violence involves a dilemma of collective action \cite{ostrom09,olson65}, so before predicting bursts, we must first address how the Ising model explains overcoming such dilemmas.
+For an unarmed focal group, the ingroup ties that matter are face-to-face contacts in close proximity \cite{collins08}.
+We already know from public goods experiments that if participants regard a public good to be valuable, more than half of the participants are conditional cooperators willing to contribute if many others do \cite{chaudhuri11}.
+In other words, conditional cooperators conform to their (weighted) average neighbor in the network \cite{blau64,toelch15}.
+In our case, the public good is victory over opponents, which means that opponents flee or are wrestled to the ground.
+If victory is not feasible, a second tier public good is the prevention of ingroup humiliation.
+When confronted with opponents, most individuals experience uncertainty, which increases the likelihood of their conforming to the group \cite{wu14,morgan12}.
+Conformity makes sense from an evolutionary perspective when payoffs are hard to predict \cite{vandenberg18}.
+Therefore, individuals' motivation not only depends on their appraisal of the public good, but also their desire to align with their group members.